damongolding/immich-kiosk/README.md

 ```

 ### Album
-Add asset to a "Kiosk Favorites" albums, which will be created if it doesn't exist.
+Add asset to the "Kiosk Favorites" albums, which will be created if it doesn't exist.

 Example:
 ```yaml